 Let’s take a minute to take about bacon.
 Real bacon.
 Not the pieces of ham these Brits try to pass off as bacon, but the crispy, fried pieces of deliciousness I’ve been craving since I left the States.
 Although I do adore a traditional English fry-up, I know something I miss about home is a real American diner breakfast.
 Say, a Grand Slam at Denny’s or unlimited pancakes at iHop.
 Buttermilk pancakes are also quite hard to find, so if you do, treasure it!!

 However, the Brits do have a whole holiday to celebrate pancakes!
 Pancake Day, or Shrove Tuesday, is on February 28th, and you can partake by eating as many pancakes as you can.
-London restaurant The Diner, is another great place to get tonnes of different American foods, including breakfast, and for Pancake Tuesday they’re offering chocolate chip pancakes, Reese’s Pieces covered pancakes, and bacon and banana pancakes!
+The Diner is another great place to get tons of different American foods, including breakfast, and for Pancake Tuesday they’re offering chocolate chip pancakes, Reese’s Pieces covered pancakes, and bacon and banana pancakes!

 And don’t worry, I didn’t forget about all of you who live outside of the capital.
 Here’s an amazing list of the 50 best places to get breakfast all over the entire United Kingdom!
 If you hit up any of these places, or go hard for Pancake Day, don’t forget to post pictures and tag us on Instagram @ukiuceap.
 Let us live through you!